yuhattor/cntk-fasterrcnn-model-deployment/README.md

 # Requirement
 Minimum CNTK version required is 2.1

-If you still use version 2.0 or below, please check these sites.
+If you still use version 2.0 or older, please check these sites.

 - For Windows user : https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-Windows-Python
 - For Linux user : https://docs.microsoft.com/en-us/cognitive-toolkit/setup-linux-python